simonyelisey/ml_tools/statistics/hypothesis_testing/homogeneity tests/continious_variables/README.md

-Implementation of homogeneity tests for continious variables.
+Performe the homogeneity tests for continious variables.